zsharadze/GRPCCoreCrudExample/README.md

-# GRPC Core Crud Example
+# gRPC Core Crud Example

-This is server/client Crud example of GRPC Service in .Net.
+This is server/client Crud example of gRPC Service in .Net.
 Client is ASP.Net Core 5 web site.
 Projects also uses AutoMapper.

 ## Getting Started
 1. Go to GRPCCoreCrudExampleServer and open GRPCCoreCrudExampleServer.sln.